hauntarl/swift-cc/challenge2.md

 import Foundation

 func challenge2(input: String) -> Bool {
-    // convert input String into an array of lower case Characters let input = Array(input.lowercased())
+    // convert input string into an array of lower case characters let input = Array(input.lowercased())
     // traverse the input in two directions:
     // . from the beginning: i